-- 2. Carryover Allocation Agreement/IRS Form 8609 Low-Income Housing Credit Allocation and Certification (8609) - a.
-LIHTC Allocations will be made by CHFA with an 8609.
-Developments placed-in-service during the year of the Tax Credit Reservation will receive IRS Form(s) 8609.
-When a 9% applicant is not able to complete a development and place it in service by the end of the year in which a tax credit award is made, a Carryover Allocation Agreement may be requested to allow the applicant two (2) years to meet these requirements.
-This request should be no later than the 1st of November of the year of the tax credit reservation and should include the following: - i.
+- 2. Carryover Allocation Agreement/IRS Form 8609 Low-Income Housing Credit Allocation and Certification (commonly referred to as an 8609) - a.
+LIHTC Allocations will be made by CHFA for developments placed-in-service during the year of the Tax Credit Reservation by providing an IRS Form(s) 8609 to the developer.
+When a 9% LIHTC applicant is not able to complete a development and place it in service by the end of the year in which a tax credit award is made, a Carryover Allocation Agreement may be requested to allow the applicant two (2) years to meet these requirements.
+This request should be made no later than the 1st of November of the year of the tax credit reservation and should include the following: - i.
 The applicant's updated Consolidated Application; - ii.
-100% complete plans and specifications, if available; - iii.
+100% complete plans and specifications, if available;

+- iii.
 The applicant's statement of material change; - iv.
 Carryover data sheets, sent by CHFA as blank forms to be completed by the applicant, to include partnership information, a property roster, a financial summary, a subsidy layering checklist, if necessary, and an updated project schedule. - b.
-By December 15 of the allocation year and not later than year-end, CHFA will issue a Carryover Allocation Agreement to applicants with credit reservations that have met the submission requirements as determined by CHFA. - c.
-In order to be eligible for a Carryover Allocation, the applicant must:
+By December 15 of the allocation year and not later than year-end, CHFA will issue a Carryover Allocation Agreement to applicants with credit reservations that have met the submission requirements as determined by CHFA. - e.
+In order to be eligible for a Carryover Allocation, the applicant must: - i.

-- i.
 Form its ownership entity (i.e. file a certificate of limited partnership or other organizational document with the Secretary of the State); - ii.
 Maintain development financial feasibility as determined by CHFA; - iii.
 Have any material change accepted by CHFA; - iv.
 Provide all requested information as determined by CHFA; and - v.
 Remit the balance of the Tax Credit Servicing Fee.